Plan Your Visit

 Since 2013, the Vision and Art Project, an initiative of the American Macular Degeneration Foundation, has been actively supporting artists with macular degeneration and researching macular degeneration’s influence on art.
 Among others, such notable figures as Georgia O’Keeffe and Edgar Degas are known to have developed the disease and adapted their working methods in ways that allowed them to continue working in their studios.
 Regardless of how dramatic the effect, artists working with vision loss usually change their approach to artmaking.
 Often, an entirely new body of work emerges, one that can be hauntingly and thrillingly unlike anything they had created before.
 The exhibition will include work by Lennart Anderson, Serge Hollerbach, Robert Birmelin and Hedda Sterne, among other outstanding artists who experienced vision loss at some point in their careers and continued to create compelling works of art.

-Image by Dahlov Ipcar
+Image by Thomas Sgouros

 Grand Gallery